Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in a single compartment

-Chemical reaction networks with more than two time-scales also appear in the literature.
-One example is the heat shock response in {\it Escherichia coli}, introduced by \cite{Srivastava2001} and studied in detail by~\cite{Kang2012}.
-Here, we state an extension of Lemma \ref{lem:crnlimit-ts} to reaction networks with more than two time-scales (see \cite{KangKurtzPopovic2012}).
-Namely, suppose that for some $\gamma\in\mathbb R$ the parameters $\underline \alpha, \underline\beta$ in \eqref{eq:resc0} and \eqref{eq:resc10} are such that: there is a partition of $\mathcal I$ into disjoint sets $\mathcal I^f, \mathcal I^m, \mathcal I^s$ such that, for some $\varepsilon_2>\varepsilon_1>0$,
+Chemical reaction networks with more than two time scales also appear in the literature; see \citet{Weinan2005} for a simulation algorithm for such systems.
+One example is the heat shock response in \textit{Escherichia coli}, introduced by \citet{Srivastava2001} and studied in detail by \citet{Kang2012}.
+Here, we state an extension of Lemma~\ref{lem:crnlimit-ts} to reaction networks with more than two time scales [see \citet{KangKurtzPopovic2012}].
+Namely, suppose that for some $\gamma\in\mathbb R$ the parameters $\underline\alpha, \underline\beta$ in \eqref{eq:resc0} and \eqref{eq:resc10} are such that: there is a partition of $\mathcal I$ into disjoint sets $\mathcal I^f, \mathcal I^m, \mathcal I^s$ such that, for some $\varepsilon_2>\varepsilon_1>0$,

-We will assume, as before, that $\gamma=0$, and that our choice of $N$ is such that $\varepsilon_2=1$ in \eqref{eq:three-scale}, so the relative change of fastest species $\mathcal I^f$ happens at rate $\mathcal O(N)$, the relative change of the {\em middle species} $\mathcal I^m$ happens at rate $\mathcal O(N^{\varepsilon_1})$, $0<\varepsilon_1<1$, and the relative change of slow species $\mathcal I^s$ happens at rate $\mathcal O(1)$.
+We will assume, as before, that $\gamma=0$, and that our choice of $N$ is such that $\varepsilon_2=1$ in \eqref{eq:three-scale}, so the relative change of fastest species $\mathcal I^f$ happens at rate $\mathcal O(N)$, the relative change of the \emph{middle species} $\mathcal I^m$ happens at rate $\mathcal O(N^{\varepsilon_1})$, $0<\varepsilon_1<1$, and the relative change of slow species $\mathcal I^s$ happens at rate $\mathcal O(1)$.

 Again, we need to consider what happens on each single time scale separately.
-In addition to earlier definitions, for each $i\in\mathcal I^m$ we let $\mathcal K^m_i\subseteq \mathcal K$ be the set of reactions with $\beta_k=\alpha_i+\varepsilon_1$, $\mathcal K^m= \bigcup_{i\in\mathcal I^m}\mathcal K_i^m $, and a matrix ${\underline{\underline\zeta}}^m$ with $|\mathcal I^m|$ rows and $|\mathcal K^m|$ columns defined by
+In addition to earlier definitions, for each $i\in\mathcal I^m$ we let $\mathcal K^m_i\subseteq\mathcal K$ be the set of reactions with $\beta_k=\alpha_i+\varepsilon_1$, $\mathcal K^m= \bigcup_{i\in\mathcal I^m}\mathcal K_i^m $, and a matrix ${\underline{\underline\zeta}}^m$ with $|\mathcal I^m|$ rows and $|\mathcal K^m|$ columns defined by